coq/coq/doc/sphinx/language/core/inductive.rst

 Automatic Prop lowering
 +++++++++++++++++++++++

-When an inductive is declared with no explicit sort, it is put in the smallest sort which does not prevent large elimination (excluding `SProp`).
+When an inductive is declared without an explicit sort, it is put in the smallest sort which permits large elimination (excluding `SProp`).
 For :ref:`empty and singleton <Empty-and-singleton-elimination>` types this means they are declared in `Prop`.